JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 I find it easier to iterate with streamlit, as there is no waiting time for compiling.

+That makes it easier to iterate.

-But definitely, Reflex apps can look really cool, also on smartphones!
+But definitely, Reflex apps can look really cool, **also on smartphones**!

 ---